-Program General Description of Fee Amount of Fee or Material (Anticipated of Maximum or Specified Materials Required) Developing After School Eagles Program Free for children who qualify for free or reduced meals. \$4.00 per day per child for those not qualified for free or reduced meals. \$10.00 per day for 'out of school days' (i.e.: Christmas Break, Spring Break, etc.) Developing Summer School Eagles Program Free for children who qualify for free or reduced meals. \$5.00 per day per child not to exceed \$10.00 per day per family for those not qualified for free or reduced meals.
+Program General Description of Fee or Material Amount of Fee (Anticipated of Maximum or Specified Materials Required) Developing Eagles Free for children who qualify for free or reduced meals.
+After School Program \$4.00 per day per child for those not qualified for free or reduced meals. \$10.00 per day for 'out of school days' (i.e.: Christmas Break, Spring Break, etc.) Developing Eagles Summer School Free for children who qualify for free or reduced meals.
+Program \$5.00 per day per child not to exceed \$10.00 per day per family for those not qualified for free or reduced meals.

-Title I Parent Involvement Policy District 7 April 17, 2015
+Title I Parent and Family Member Engagement Policy District 7 August 14, 2017

-O'Neill Elementary intends to follow the parent policy guidelines in accordance with the No Child Left Behind Act of 2001 as listed below.
-The policy and the plan to implement it have been developed jointly and in agreement with parents from our building.
-It will be reviewed and updated annually with parent input.
-It will be distributed to all parents at the beginning of the year in a language they can understand.
+O'Neill Elementary intends to follow the parent and family member policy guidelines in accordance with the No Child Left Behind Act of 2001 as listed below.
+The policy and the plan to implement it have been developed jointly and in agreement with parents and family members from our building.
+It will be reviewed and updated annually with parent and family member input.
+It will be distributed to all parents and/or family members at the beginning of the year in a language they can understand.

-- Parents are involved in the planning, review and improvement of the Parent Involvement Policy and the Parent/Student/School Compact at an Annual Parent Meeting at a convenient time.
+- Parents and family members are involved in the planning, review and improvement of the Parent and Family Member Engagement Policy and the Parent/Student/School Compact at an Annual Parent and Family Member Meeting at a convenient time.

-- o An annual meeting will be held with parents to inform them about their child's participating in the Title I Program, explaining what the Title I Program is, and the requirements associated with it.
-This meeting is held each fall.
-An additional meeting is held in the spring to review the parent involvement policy as needed.
+- An annual meeting will be held with parents and family members to inform them about their child's

+participating in the Title I Program, explaining what the Title I Program is, and the requirements

+associated with it.
+This meeting is held each Fall.
+An additional meeting is held in the Spring to

+review the parent and family member engagement policy as needed.

-- Provide opportunities for parents to participate in decisions related to the education of their child(ren).
+- Provide opportunities for parents and family members to participate in decisions related to the education of their child(ren).
 Some of the opportunities are:

 - o Back to School Night

-- o Annual Parent Meeting
+- Annual Parent and Family Member Meeting

 - o Title I Parent Advisory Board

-- o Parent-Teacher Conferences
+- Parent-Teacher Conferences

 - o Junior Eagles Boosters-meetings and events

 - o Parent Community Advisory Board

 - Open School Board Meetings

-- Parents will be provided in a timely manner information regarding curriculum, academic assessments used and proficiency levels through:
+- Parents and/or family members will be provided in a timely manner information regarding curriculum, academic assessments used and proficiency levels through:

 - o District standards handouts and on-line

 - o Reading Night

-- o Math Night
+- Math Night

 - o Open House

 - Standardized Test Results

-- The school will provide assistance, opportunities, and/or materials to help parents understand topics relating to their student's academic achievement through:
+- The school will provide assistance, opportunities, and/or materials to help parents and/or family members understand topics relating to their student's academic achievement through:

 - o Handouts at Parent-Teacher Conferences

 - School District Policy

-- o Elementary Student Handbook
+- Elementary Student Handbook

-- Parents of all students are welcome and encouraged to get involved with their child's school and education.
-This includes parents with limited English proficiency, parents with disabilities and parents of migratory children.
+- Parents and/or family members of all students are welcome and encouraged to get involved with their child's school and education.
+This includes parents and/or family members with limited English proficiency, parents with disabilities and parents of migratory children.

 - o Translators will be provided as needed for school events

 - o Transportation will be provided upon request

-- o Staff is available for phone conversations, home visits, and classrooms are open to parents at any time.
+- Staff is available for phone conversations, home visits, and classrooms are open to parents at any time.

-Adopted: April 2015
+Adopted: August 2017